 - Be forgiving – your cousin didn’t mean to gluten you

-- Be self-compassionate – you are only human.
+- Have self-compassion – you are only human.

 - Be grateful – your friends don’t have to support you

 - Advocate for yourself relentlessly – no one else is going to do it for you

 - Give yourself permission to say “no” to social invites – it’s for your own sanity